-Pre-Tax Contributions and/or Roth Contributions and Nonelective Contributions will continue to be made on behalf of a Participant during a paid leave of absence on the basis of Compensation paid by the College during the leave.
+Elective Contributions and Nonelective Contributions will continue to be made on behalf of a Participant during a paid leave of absence on the basis of Compensation paid by the College during the leave.
 No Contributions will be made on behalf of a Participant who is on an unpaid leave of absence or who is receiving benefits under the College's insured disability plans.